dhecloud/st_AED_deliverables/docker/README.md

 No, there is no limitation.
 However, it does depends on your machine compute power.
 A 1 min clip should take around 10 to 20 seconds to fully process.
 It is recommended to break extremely long audio clips into smaller parts.

 #### Can i change the model or use a different model checkpoint?
 Yes, but not in this docker image.
 This docker image is meant for easy deployment.
-Modify the repository directly for any changes (don't use docker).
+Modify the repository directly for any changes.
+If you are familiar with docker, then you can work within the container.

 #### How do i interpret the results?
 The model predicts for every 3 second window and outputs a caption every 1 second.
 Therefore, there is a prediction every second.
-The top 3 most probable classes will be returned. `M1: 0: others 1: motor_vehicle_road 2: siren` is an example of a prediction. `M1` is the model name, `0:` indicates that `others` is the most probable class, followed by `1:` which indicates `motor_vehicle_road` is the next probable class, and so on.
+The top 3 most probable classes will be returned. `A2: 0: silence 1: motor_vehicle_road 2: siren` is an example of a prediction. `A2` is the model name, `0:` indicates that `silence` is the most probable class, followed by `1:` which indicates `motor_vehicle_road` is the next probable class, and so on.

 #### Error catching
 Feel free to contact me if there are any errors for which you cannot solve.